Baraka-Mulumia/Baraka-Mulumia/README.md

 # Holla 👋 I'm Baraka Mulumia

-## Software Engineer | Front-end Architect.
+I'm a Software Engineer and Front-end Architect with a passion for building digital solutions.
+With every line of code, I strive to create elegant, efficient, and user-friendly software that makes a positive impact on people's lives.

-### Building digital solutions, one line of code at a time.
+> Building digital solutions, one line of code at a time.

+## About Me

+I'm a coding enthusiast, and I'm always on the lookout for new and exciting programming challenges.
+I'm also a lifelong learner and believe that continuous education is the key to staying up-to-date with the latest developments in the tech industry.

-Me, Baraka Mulumia, Myself and I 💝💞❣️Coding, But Hey Here's to the crazy ones.
-The misfits.
-The rebels.
-The troublemakers.
-The round pegs in the square holes.
-The ones who see things differently.
+> Me, Baraka Mulumia, Myself and I 💝💞❣️Coding,
-They're not fond of rules.
-And they have no respect for the status quo.
-You can quote them, disagree with them, glorify or vilify them.
-About the only thing you can't do is ignore them.
-Because they change things.
-They push the human race forward.
-And while some may see them as the crazy ones, we see genius.
-Because the people who are crazy enough to think they can change the world, are the ones who do.

 -   🌍  I'm based in Nairobi Kenya
 -   🖥️  See my portfolio at [https://iambaraka.dev/](https://iambaraka.dev/)